Get going early

-Even though Honolulu is known for quickie marriages, that doesn’t mean you can just waltz off the street into a chapel and get married.
-Getting married on Oahu has requirements you must meet before being issued a marriage license.
-Check out our section on the legalities of getting married in Hawaii.
+Although Honolulu holds a reputation for swift weddings, but this doesn’t mean one can walk into a chapel from the street and marry.
+To obtain a marriage license in Oahu, you must fulfill certain requirements.
+For more information on the legal requirements, click here.
 Rumors that public beach weddings are not legal in Hawaii is wholly false.
-For other legal questions, check with the State Health Dept. If you’re one of those couples who decide on a last minute wedding, you might not have any guests in town, which brings up the question of having a witness at your ceremony.
+For other legal questions, check with the State Health Dept if you’re one of those couples who decide on a last-minute wedding.
+You might not have any guests in town.
+This brings up the question of having a witness at your ceremony.
 Not to worry — Hawaii does not require a witness.
-That said, since most couples hire our professional photographer to shoot the ceremony, he will serve as a witness for your happy occasion at no extra charge.
+That said, most couples hire our professional photographer, who can serve as a witness.
+At no extra charge!

-If you have your wedding on one of the hundreds of beaches around Oahu, don't expect a long ceremony or a lot of quality time afterwards.
-Many beaches are crowded with people and it may be difficult to find a really “secluded” beach if you’re getting married on Oahu.
-You’ll probably opt to get back into the limousine and cruise the coast, or drive to another site for your reception.
-The most popular time of day is sunset, so be well advised to book early to secure a minister and site for sunset, which only occurs once per day in Hawaii and is not fully visible from every beach.
+Suppose you have your wedding on one of the hundreds of beaches around Oahu.
+When getting married in Oahu, don’t expect a long ceremony or a lot of quality time afterward.
+Many people crowd the beaches on Oahu, so finding a truly “secluded” beach” for a wedding might be challenging.
+You’ll probably opt to get back into the limousine and cruise the coast.
+Or drive to another site for your reception.
+Sunset is the most sought-after time for weddings.
+It’s advisable to book in advance to ensure the availability of a minister and a suitable location.
+Sunset happens only once daily in Hawaii and is not completely visible from all beaches.
 Ask for recommendations according to your expectations.
-Check our link to the sunset chart and remember the sun goes down in the West!
+Check our link to the sunset chart, and remember, the sun goes down in the West!

-Wedding officiates, ministers, in Honolulu offer only a religious ceremony.
+Wedding officiate ministers in Honolulu offer only a religious ceremony.
 Only a magistrate can perform a civil ceremony.
-Keep in mind that prices vary widely among ministers that perform the religious ceremony.
-Unusual weddings: If you’re getting married on Oahu, you don’t have to have a traditional ceremony in a chapel.
+Remember that prices vary widely among ministers who perform the religious ceremony.
+Unusual weddings: If you marry on Oahu, you can choose an alternative to a traditional chapel ceremony.
 Why not make it a wild and crazy experience?
 Our ministers offer custom services that cater to your special needs.
-You can get married in a rainforest under a waterfall, on a hilltop overlooking the vast Pacific Ocean, or even have a naturist ceremony.
-Ministers normally handle collections (whenever fees are due to be paid) after the ceremony.
-They do not accept checks or credit cards without prior approval, or make change.
+You can marry under a waterfall in a rainforest, on a hilltop with a view of the vast Pacific Ocean, or even opt for a naturist ceremony.
+Typically, ministers collect the fees after the ceremony.
+They do not accept checks or credit cards without prior approval or make changes.

-If you’re from out of town and you’re in Honolulu for your wedding, you will probably want to find a hairstylist to help you prepare for the big day.
-Many hotels have salons or spas right on property.
+If you’re from out of town and you’re in Honolulu for your wedding and getting married in Oahu, you will probably want to find a hairstylist to help you prepare for the big day.
+Many hotels have salons or spas right on the property.
 You may also want to try a local salon in Waikiki.
 In either case, be sure to book your appointment well in advance and keep those holidays and weekends in mind.
-The salons can get booked up fast.
-There are also some services in town that will come directly to your hotel room to fix your hair for your wedding.
+People can book the salons quickly.
+Some services in town will come directly to your hotel room to fix your hair for your wedding.
 On our frequent windy days, especially on windward beaches, you may find your hair blowing all over the place, so style accordingly.

-Keep this in mind as you gather your things to go to your wedding site if you’re getting married on Oahu — remember to bring your license, rings, and money.
-Military and some other couples need to present a copy of their license to their personnel officers to begin family benefits back home.
-Copies may only be obtained from the State of Hawaii Office of Vital Records.
+If you’re marrying on Oahu, remember to take your license, rings, and money with you when you head to your wedding site.
+Military and some other couples must present a copy of their license to their personnel officers to begin family benefits back home.
+You can only obtain copies from the State of Hawaii Office of Vital Records.
 Check with your finance officer if our Marriage Certificate will suffice until the certified copy comes in.
-The State charges a fee of $10 to expedite copies that may normally take 4 months to get.
+The State charges a fee of $10 to expedite copies that may normally take four months to get.